plotly/plotly.github.io/_posts/fundamentals/2018-04-10-shareplot-viewer-in-plotly2.md

     - copy: "Another way to get to your View Plot page is through the [Chart Studio Workspace](https://plot.ly/create)."
     - copy: "Click on your username on the top right-hand side and choose either the 'My Files' or 'Profile' menu from the drop-down."
       img: "![Workspace dropdown](../static/images/view-plot/chart-studio.png)"
-    - copy: "Both 'My Files' and 'Profile' pages are very similar, in the sense that you can see all the plots and grids that you've saved, but only *you* can view your 'Organize' page."
+    - copy: "Both 'My Files' and 'Profile' pages are very similar, in the sense that you can see all the plots and grids that you've saved."
+Please notice your profile will only display plots that are public or shared with the viewer(s), but only *you* can view your 'Organize' page, and yor private plots.
     - copy: "From either of these pages, you can follow the same steps as above.
 Just hover over the thumbnail of your choice and click on 'View'."

  - title: From the Chart Studio Feed